- College of Nursing General Questions

 Can I transfer nursing courses to the TWU nursing program?

 Possibly.
 If you have completed courses at another nursing program, you will need to submit a complete syllabus for each course along with a letter from the Dean or Director of the previous program stating you are eligible to continue in, or return to, that program.
-All nursing courses must have been completed at a nationally accredited nursing program within the last five years with a grade of C or better.
+Credit will only be awarded if the courses are evaluated as equivalent in content and course level and were completed at a nationally accredited nursing program within the last five years with a grade of C or better.

 When will I find out if I have been accepted to the College of Nursing?